How Do You Know if You Need a New Roof?

 While the initial cost investment is high, replacing your roof may present high returns at resale, and gives you the peace of mind that your home is in proper working condition during your residency.
 However, do not be fooled, roofs are a lot more complicated than meets the eye.

 Checking for warning signs is the first step in determining whether your home requires a new roof.
 Should signs indicate it is in need of replacement, finding a certified contractor who can help you determine the state of your roof and select roofing materials to match the existing exterior is key.
+You have to perform both interior and exterior roof checks to understand the condition of the roof.
+When ready to get one, HomeMakerGuide can help guide you through the process.

 Warning Signs of Roof Defects